XHDRbZ

-The show ran for two seasons from 2002 to 2004.
-Derbez ended production, choosing to expand one of the show's most popular segments, La Familia P.Luche, into its own half-hour-long show.
-Both shows are broadcast in the United States on the Galavisión network.
-Today the show is transmitted in Latin America and Europe.

 Format

 The show emulated a TV channel.
 When the show began, the screen showed a notification saying that Televisa handed over the transmission to XHDRBZ.
 The show began with an introduction assimilating that of a Newscast.
-Each sketch is then presented as if it were a different show; at the end of each sketch showed its cast and credits.
+Each sketch is then presented as if it were a different show; at the end of each sketch showed its cast and credits, like in a real television program.
 When the actual show finished, it would present a notification that said Televisa would return to its usual broadcast.

 Musical theme

 In 2002, the musical theme was interpreted by Gerardo Suárez and the music was produced by Suite Sync; in 2004 it was produced by Sensaciones Sónicas, and in 2004 Galilea Montijo took care of the choreography.

 Guests

 Some of the many guests who have appeared on the show: